iemre/MRSR/README.txt

-       topNList = generateTopNListForUser(obj, n, userIndex) % to generate a top-n list for all sets topNList = generateTopNListForTestSetForUser(obj, n, userIndex) % to generate a top-n list for the test set (i.e. list of items not contained in the base set) prediction = calculateFullPrediction(obj, userIndex, itemIndex); % to make a prediction initialiseForCPP(obj) % may be left empty (still needs to be implemented)
+       topNList = generateTopNListForUser(obj, n, userIndex) % to generate a top-n list for all sets topNList = generateTopNListForTestSetForUser(obj, n, userIndex) % to generate a top-n list for the test set (i.e. list of items not contained in the base set) prediction = makePrediction(obj, userIndex, itemIndex); % to make a prediction initialiseForCPP(obj) % may be left empty (still needs to be implemented)